With growing demands for its biologics and immuno-oncology medicine, Bristol Myers Squibb needed to build a facility for the future.

 - Maximum re-use of existing (public & community) infrastructure.Bristol Myers Squibb chose an existing Dublin site to sustainably reuse existing buildings and infrastructure.
 The Irish State’s regional investment was therefore successfully re-utilized to support this development.

 - Sensitivity to residential neighbors.
 The site is carefully screened by large landscaped berms from all residential receptors.

 - Campus as an asset to a community.
 The campus was designed to be a positive addition to the local landscape.
 An existing redundant tall production building was demolished, and the replacement Biopharmaceutical Campus was designed to be lower, with less visual impact and very high aesthetics.
-Now, “I live beside BMS” is a matter of identity and pride locally.
-Secondly, BMS has set up a community outreach and integration programme into the local schools and universities to bring out the considerable skill base and talents of BMS staff into the community.
+Now, “I live beside Bristol Myers Squibb” is a matter of identity and pride locally.
+Secondly, BMS has set up a community outreach and integration program into the local schools and universities to bring out the considerable skill base and talents of Bristol Myers Squibb staff into the community.

 With such a large, technically complex and fast-track project, our geographically diverse team used a range of technically advanced construction techniques, specifically in modularizing complex arrangements of equipment/systems (skids) for delivery to the site from manufacturers in the U.S. and Europe.
 The multi-office design teams leveraged a range of collaborative tools including BIM (3-D Modelling (Revit/AutoPLANT), BIM-360 (integrated with field carried iPads), EIDA (collaborative document sharing/tracking platform) and other computational software systems.